-Especially questions keep popping on issues related to importing, playing back and exporting mp3 audio files in Resolve.
+There are a lot of questions that keep popping up related to importing, playing back, and exporting mp3 audio files in Resolve.

 So today, we’ll see if DaVinci Resolve can import, edit and export mp3 file format.